Joakim-David/GruppeOG/report/report.md

 **Trivy** - our Software Composition Analysis (SCA) tool and vulnerability scanner.
 Initial scans of our standard Docker base images revealed an unnecessarily large attack surface.
 To mitigate this, we transitioned to the minimal aspnet:9.0-noble-chiseled base image, which removes standard OS utilities (like bash) to restrict attacker mobility.
 Trivy now acts as a strict quality gate by enforcing an --exit-code 1 policy, blocking deployments if any high or critical vulnerabilities are detected.

+**Hadolint** - our Dockerfile linter.
+It continuously audits our container configurations to enforce security best practices, such as ensuring the application runs exclusively as the non-root app user.
+To prevent configuration regressions, it is integrated into our pipeline as a strict checkpoint configured to fail the build on any warnings.